JoooooMei/BattleMolulu/README.md

 ---

-1. A new instrance of the game simultor is created.
+1. A new instance of the game simultor is created.
 Players in the simulator should not be changed because the simulator is depending on them but end date can be changed.
 The date needs to be in the future for the creatures to be boosted.

 ```js
 const simulator = new GameSimilator({